trufanblch/test/README.md

 "# Oleksii_test" 32bit

 Test for interview

 Requirements:

-  1.Composer, Codeception, PHP, Selenium, Java should be installed 2.Selenium Server with geckodriver should be up and running
+    1.Composer, Codeception, PHP, Selenium, Java should be installed

+    2.Selenium Server with geckodriver should be up and running selenium-server-standalone
-    selenium-server-standalone

-All test steps implemented in acceptance/NetpeakCept.php for run and see steps:
+All test steps implemented in acceptance/NetpeakCept.php

+   for run and see steps:

       cept run acceptance --step
-"# test"
-"# test"
-"# test"